aevitas/maybe/README.md

 ```csharp
     var maybe = Maybe.OfValueType(Guid.Empty);
 ```

+# license
+This code is licensed under the Apache 2.0 license.
+For a brief summary on what this license entails, please refer to [Tldrlegal](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)).
+Please respect all licenses.

 # contributions
 Questions and contributions are very much welcome.
 When submitting a pull request, please make sure it is accompanied by an issue on the [issue tracker](https://github.com/aevitas/maybe/issues), and if a non-trivial change, have been discussed prior to putting in the effort.